yiamcb/TAFN/README.md

 # If you use this code, please cite our article:

-# Publicly available datasets used in the article
+# Publicly available datasets used in the article:

 Dataset 1 from Shin et al. https://doi.org/10.1038/sdata.2018.3